Thursdays-Child/mjpg-streamer/README.md

 Security warning
 ----------------

-**WARNING**: mjpg-streamer should not be used on untrusted networks!
+**WARNING**: mjpg-streamer should not be used on untrusted networks without first enabling a firewall!
-By default, anyone with access to the network that mjpg-streamer is running on will be able to access it.
+Without appropriate firewall rules, by default anyone with access to the IP network the mjpg-streamer is running on will be able to access it.

 Plugins